 The principal means of employee engagement to which the Company contributes is through the Group's clearly-defined line management structure.
 As is typical for a business of this size, directors and senior management are closely involved in operational matters providing ample opportunity for engagement with employees at all levels.
 There is an open-door culture affording all employees the opportunity to raise matters with directors and senior management in addition to their direct line manager.
-During periods of remote working regular business updates have been issued to all staff.
-More formally, the Company's board typically meet four times a year and whose meetings are attended by at least two Group Board directors.
+An employee briefing is planned to be held yearly with the first event having been held in February 2024.
+More formally, the Company's board typically meet four times a year and these meetings are attended by at least two Group Board directors.